Korfiz Holm: Life

 Holm was already 21 during the early summer of 1894 when, at a slightly older age than was conventional, he passed his "Reifeprüfung" ("Matriculation" - school graduation exam).
 He enrolled to study for a degree in Jurisprudence at Berlin University.
-That same year he moved on to Munich University, intending to stay for a year as part of his degree course.
+That same year he moved on to the Ludwig-Maximilians-Universität München, intending to stay for a year as part of his degree course.
 As matters turned out, Munich would remain his home city for the rest of his life, though it is not clear that he ever completed his degree.
-Soon after arriving in Munich he enrolled as an "Einjährig-Freiwilliger" for military service with the Royal Bavarian Infantry Lifeguards Regiment, under a scheme which permitted applicants to undertake their military service over a reduced duration of just one year, provided they agreed to pay their own costs in respect of equipment, food and clothing.
+Soon after arriving in Munich, he enrolled as an "Einjährig-Freiwilliger" for military service with the Royal Bavarian Infantry Lifeguards Regiment, under a scheme which permitted applicants to undertake their military service over a reduced duration of just one year, provided they agreed to pay their own costs in respect of equipment, food and clothing.

 His first published poems appeared in the weekly magazine "Simplicissimus" in 1896.
 The new magazine had been launched by Albert Langen in April of that year.
 According to a story he later liked to relate, Holm had come across Langen in the first place only because of confusion on the part of his mother between the art publisher "Josef Albert" and the magazine publisher "Albert Langen".
 Josef Albert seems to have been a printer of then fashionable coloured post cards.
 His premises only occupied the ground floor of the building into which Holm's mother marched while, armed with a list of possible "art publishers" compiled by her son, she sought out a publisher for some illustrated poems that her son had produced.
 (The illustrations had been produced by one of her own contacts in the Munich arts world.)
-Joseph Albert's large brass name plate, including the name "Albert", dominated the various signs by the entrance It seems probable that the publisher of "Simplicissimus", Albert Langen, had his office on a higher floor in the same building.
+Joseph Albert's large brass name plate, including the name "Albert", dominated the various signs by the entrance.
+It seems probable that the publisher of "Simplicissimus", Albert Langen, had his office on a higher floor in the same building.
 In any event, shortly after publishing some of Holm's poems, Langen agreed that the young man could help him, starting on 1 October 1896, as an unpaid internee.
-The interneeship quickly became a paid job.
+The internship quickly became a paid job.
 Langen himself had married the nineteen year-old Dagny Bjørnson Sautreau in 1896, after which it seems that Holm was encouraged to take more responsibility within the business.
 By 1898 Korfiz Holm had gained his employer's confidence to the point at which he became a "Prokurist", contractually authorised to sign off certain agreements on behalf of Langen's publishing business.
 During the next few years titles by Heinrich Mann, Henrik Ibsen, Marcel Prévost and Verner von Heidenstam were published.
 Together, Langen and Holm evidently made formidable team: business was booming.
 In April 1909, however, Albert Langen died as a deferred consequence of Otitis media.
-After 1909 Holm managed the business as a trustee ("Kurator" / "Treuhänder").
+After 1909, Holm managed the business as a trustee ("Kurator" / "Treuhänder").